“What just happened? School was going really well and suddenly my child is in a puddle on the floor.”

 Is the subject you are working on right now the problem?
 Is it possible they were frustrated earlier, and now any tiny thing sets them off?
 Were they frustrated with this subject yesterday, and now the thought of the topic comes with a bad feeling?

 Have they been sitting for too long?
 Or has the lesson gone on longer than it should?

 Maybe your child is experiencing so much change that a little frustration can erupt into a giant blow-up because of an underlying issue.

 For younger kids, an extended lesson will likely end poorly, no matter how engaging the topic is.
 Here is a suggested chart for the length of lessons per age category:

 - 30 – 45 minutes for middle school

 - 45 minutes – 1 hour for high school

 Go Back to the Beginning

 Make sure your child understands all the parts of the topic.
-If he was understanding things and suddenly is frustrated, something may have been missed without either one of you knowing what it is.
+If he understood things and suddenly is frustrated, something may have been missed without either one of you noticing it.
 Nothing breeds frustration like a missing piece of the puzzle.
 It might seem boring to you to repeat things they’ve learned over and over, but there is beauty in repetition (think poetry), and repetition over time helps them remember what’s been learned over the long term.

 Give Lots of Grace and Encouragement